What is Taekwondo?

 The Five Tenets

-All good Martial Artists and Taekwondo practitioners live by the code of ethics and are expected at all times to maintain the five tenets of Taekwondo.
+All good Martial Artists and Taekwondo practitioners live by the code of ethics and are expected to maintain the five tenets of Taekwondo.

 - Etiquette – Know how to behave.